 Soon after, she debuted her own handbag brand during NYC’s Fashion Week.
 Crystal’s handbags combine mindful design and responsible fashion into a product her fans love.
 During the design process, she considers everything from strap placement to zipper and pocket location.
 Of course, her textile sourcing and production methods focus on being eco-friendly.

 Crystal Kodada, LLC is a small company, offering products exclusively through the website and pop-up shops.
 Though Crystal prefers the shops, which allow her to interact directly with customers; feedback from shoppers helps her create new items such as the Freedom Backpack, as well as vegan leather options.
-You can see more on Instagram @crystalkodada.
+You can see more of her textile art on Instagram @crystalkodada.

 Alyssa Thiel of PCB Home